Fanouu/EasyBot/README.md

 #### 🌌 Why?

--This project is aimed at people who don’t know the basics and will help them create their own bot easily -it’s also for fun 🥳!
+- This project is aimed at people who don’t know the basics and will help them create their own bot easily
+- it’s also for fun 🥳!